Archduchess Johanna Gabriele of Austria: Death

 In the second half of the eighteenth-century, smallpox was ravaging through the Holy Roman Empire.
 Leopold Mozart, father of Wolfgang Amadeus Mozart, wrote that "in the whole of Vienna, nothing was spoken of except smallpox.
 If 10 children were on the death register, 9 of them had died from smallpox."
-In December 1762, Maria Johanna caught the disease and died on 23 December; her painful death was described by her sister-in-law Isabella.
-Her mother, Maria Theresa, found comfort in the fact that before her death Maria Johanna made a complete confession of her sins to a Catholic priest.
-Maria Theresa wrote to Maria Johanna's sister, Maria Christina:
+In December 1762, Johanna Gabriele caught the disease and died on 23 December; her painful death was described by her sister-in-law Isabella.
+Her mother, Maria Theresa, found comfort in the fact that before her death Johanna Gabriele made a complete confession of her sins to a Catholic priest.
+Maria Theresa wrote to Johanna Gabriele's sister, Maria Christina:

 Your sister has confessed her sins for three-quarters of an hour, with a preciseness, repentance and devotion which brought her confessor to tears; since then, she is very weak.
 I cannot thank the loving God enough that he gives me this comfort; I give her completely into his hand and expect that her destiny cannot be anything than happy."

 Aftermath

-The loss of Maria Johanna to smallpox, along with that of other members of the family, contributed to Maria Theresa's decision to have the younger members of her family inoculated, and the subsequent acceptance of smallpox inoculation in Austria.
+The loss of Johanna Gabriele to smallpox, along with that of other members of the family, contributed to Maria Theresa's decision to have the younger members of her family inoculated, and the subsequent acceptance of smallpox inoculation in Austria.